Dustyroom/flat-kit-doc/index.md

 Here is an example of choosing when to render the outlines.
 We took _Wanderer_ demo scene and applied an example _Outline_ Image Effect.
 After that we tried a few different items from the _Render Event_ list.

 !['After Rendering Skybox' chosen in Render Event list](FlatKit_Manual_Images/after_rendering_skybox.png)
-> _'After Rendering Skybox'_ chosen in Render Event list
+> _'After Rendering Skybox'_ chosen in Render Event list. _Wanderer_ demo scene.

 !['Before Rendering Post Processing' chosen in Render Event list, 'Outlines Only' parameter ticked](FlatKit_Manual_Images/before_rendering_post_processing_outlines_only.png)
-> _'Before Rendering Post Processing'_ chosen in _Render Event_ list, _'Outlines Only'_ parameter ticked
+> _'Before Rendering Post Processing'_ chosen in _Render Event_ list, _'Outlines Only'_ parameter ticked.

-Also, in URP you have an ability to chain and change the orders of Image effects.
+Also, in URP you have an ability to chain and change the orders of Image effects, but it's a general Unity information.
 More info in the chapter [Flat Kit Image Effects in URP](index.md#83-flat-kit-image-effects-in-urp)

 Please, note that _Outline Image Effect_ is a global effect, as it is used as the camera component in Built-In RP and as a scene's Renderer Feature in URP, which is suitable for a consistent look of your project.
 If you would like to outline a particular object on your scene, you can engage the shader instead — ‘Stylized Surface with Outline’ shader.

+If you would like to exclude an object from an outline pass, considering that you are using one of the Stylized Surface shaders, and you are in a URP project, please go to the interface of the shader and switch rendering to 'Transparent'.
+It won't change the look of the shader but will exclude it from the outline pass.
+You can control this too as described a few paragraphs above in Render Event list part.

 Some general info.
 Manipulating the normals of the mesh can be a very efficient way to control the behavior of the outlines.
 It can be done in a 3d editor.
 For example, here's how to do it in Blender.